mohmehdi/QM_WPF/README.md

+*use it to test your projects*\
-a not optimized Quine–McCluskey with less than 27 bits system version just a university project :)
+a not optimized Quine–McCluskey with less than 27 bits system version\
+just a university project :)